 I expected to go to Japan to speak about Moms Across America’s work and warn mothers of the health risks of GMOs and toxins so they could avoid them.
 Considering the Asian diet, I was sure their health was far better than ours.
 I was shocked to discover that Japanese, Korean and Filipino children health issues had far surpassed American children.
 Over 15000 moms gathered to hear me speak in 5 locations, where I learned why the crowds were so large.

 Japanese children have developmental delays 2x higher than the US.
 Korean children have autism and developmental delays 2-3x higher.
-According to the Autism Society of Philippines, at least 1 million, or 1 out of 33 children in the Philippines had been diagnosed with autism in 2014 (more without healthcare are likely to have symptoms), which is far worse than our current 1 out of 68 children.
+According to the Autism Speaks of Philippines, at least 1 million, or 1 out of 33 children in the Philippines had been diagnosed with autism in 2014 (more without healthcare are likely to have symptoms), which is far worse than our current 1 out of 68 children.
 I was crushed.
 I was Angry.
 I was Outraged.

 To all our Friends who donated to support Standing Rock,

 Help Defund DAPL

 If hundreds of thousands of people take their money out of the banks that are funding the Dakota Access Pipeline (put it in a local credit union) perhaps they will pull their money out too!
 The Norwegian Bank has already pulled 120 million dollars out.
 Now is the time.
 The Energy TRansfers Partners have a deadline of Jan 1 for oil to be in the pipelines.